Elecampane rhizome instructions for use. Elecampane tablets: instructions for use and pharmacological properties. Analogues, price, release form

 Side effects:

-Allergic reactions, heartburn, increased pain in the abdomen are possible.
+Allergic reactions, heartburn, and increased abdominal pain are possible.

 Overdose:

-Cases of overdose have not been registered to date.
+No cases of overdose have been reported to date.

 Interaction: Not described.
-Influence on the ability to drive transport. cf. and fur.:
+Impact on the ability to drive vehicles.
+Wed and fur.:

-The use of the drug does not affect the performance of potentially hazardous activities that require increased concentration of attention and speed of psychomotor reactions (driving vehicles, working with moving mechanisms, the work of a dispatcher and operator).
+The use of the drug does not affect the performance of potentially hazardous activities that require increased concentration and speed of psychomotor reactions (driving vehicles, working with moving mechanisms, work of a dispatcher and operator).

 50 g of crushed rhizomes and roots in cardboard packs with an inner paper, polymer or polypropylene bag.

-The text of the instructions for use in full is applied to the pack.
+The full text of the instructions for use is printed on the pack.

 Storage conditions:

-In a dry, dark place; cooked broth - in a cool place for no more than 2 days.
+In a dry place, protected from light; prepared decoction - in a cool place for no more than 2 days.

 Keep out of the reach of children.